Skip to Main Content

 State Human/ Civil Rights Acts

-Appeals from decisions of the State complaint bodies are to State courts.
+Appeals from decisions of the State complaint bodies are sent to State courts.

 The human / civil rights legislation in each US State varies with regard to legislation titles, the framework and what rights are protected.
 The two easiest ways to find relevant legislation are presented below: